Social Justice Australia

 Introduction: Australia’s Role in Yemen

-Australia’s military engagement in Yemen, driven by strategic alliances and internal political dynamics, presents a multidimensional scenario that intertwines global politics with national policies.
+Australia’s role in Yemen is driven by strategic alliances and internal political dynamics, presents a multidimensional scenario that intertwines global politics with national policies.
 This comprehensive analysis aims to unravel the multifaceted reasons behind Australia’s involvement, exploring how international alliances, domestic political factions, and lobbying efforts shape its foreign policy decisions, particularly in the context of the Yemen conflict.

 The Influence of Right-Faction in Australian Politics